marcglasberg/fast_immutable_collections/README.md

 - Global configurations for altering, locking, etc. your immutable collections.
 - Mixins for you to build your own immutable collections or objects.
 - Collection views so you can work with immutable objects as if they were the mutable ones.
-- Native deep equalities, which create a more friendly of treating your objects as value objects.
+- Configurable native deep equalities, which let you treat your collections as value objects.

 **Fast Immutable Collections** is a competitor to the excellent [built_collection][built_collection] and [kt_dart][kt_dart] packages,